-John R. Cionca Justin Irving Kent A. Eaton Mark W. McCloskey
+John R. Cionca Mark W. McCloskey Justin Irving

-Studies in ministry leadership are designed to provide an exposure to and an understanding of pastoral ministry and transformational leadership in the varied social contexts and forms of the church, missions agencies, and parachurch.
+Studies in ministry leadership are designed to provide an exposure to, and an understanding of, pastoral ministry and transformational leadership in the varied social contexts and forms of the church, missions agencies, and parachurch organizations.
 Attention is given to theory and practice in the Christian worker's implementation of spiritual leadership through worship, church governance, discipleship, evangelism, and service activities of the church.